The National Weather Service Forecast Office in Honolulu, Hawaii issues the following watches, warnings, and advisories when weather threatens Hawaii.

 - Wind Advisory

 - A Wind Advisory is issued when sustained winds of 30 to 39 mph and/or frequent gusts to 50 mph or greater are occurring or imminent.
-For summit areas the sustained wind range is 30 to 45 mph.
+For summit areas the sustained wind range is 45 to 55 mph and/or frequent gusts of 55 to 65 mph.
 Wind advisories may be in effect for 6 to 12 hours.
 If you are in an area where a wind advisory is in effect you should secure loose objects that may be blown about outdoors and limit activity that may expose you to high winds.

 Summit Areas Only